Remember, remember the Fifth of November The Gunpowder Treason and plot, I see no reason why Gunpowder Treason Should

 On the Lewes war memorial there are recorded approximately 235 names of the fallen during World War I and approximately 129 names that fell during World War II.
 Everybody today who lives in Lewes and walks about unhindered owes a debt to all those brave young brothers, sons, husbands and fathers, they will be remembered and honoured by all the Lewes Bonfire Societys at some point during the evening.

 And yes, representations of recent figures or events will be blown up in Lewes, this is done to highlight a problem or a grievance that the common man has with the powers to be, sometimes it is actually a person, but that person/s would have had to have done something really distasteful like trying to restrict the freedom of speech, the Lewes Bonfire Night Celebrations, leaking out the contents of a Tableau or misbehaving in a anti social manner.

 So come along if you wish, but you do not have an invite and therefore you will be gatecrashing our Lewes Bonfire Night Celebrations, and please remember “When In Rome” and “Volenti Non Fit Injuria” Also remember not to go home crying to the web or media if you did not like what you have just seen or felt after spending the whole night in Lewes!

 Also if you do not like my website or my views, just hit the X button on the top right corner of your screen and then p&^S off . .
 Simples ! .
-You have a freedom of choice to do so and please do not throw your toys out of the pram after you have spent loads of time looking at all the pages, and finding something you do not like !
+You have a freedom of choice to do so and please do not throw your toys out of the pram either, after you have spent loads of time looking at all of my pages, and finding something you do not like !
 Read About Me Here